Donate!

 Feathers begin to appear when they are about 24 days old.
 These are always very dark when they start to appear.

-The coloration from a baby eagle to an adult eagle changes over the course of 4-5 years until the beak and eyes turn yellow, and the head and tail feathers turn white.
+The coloration from a eaglet to an adult eagle changes over the course of 4-5 years until the beak and eyes turn yellow, and the head and tail feathers turn white.

 It can take days for them to completely hatch from the first pip to being totally free from the shell (in the nest of Romeo & Juliet in Florida, the first eaglet hatched (NE16) in 2016 took 40 hours to complete the process.
 Often, it’s much quicker than this.

-After hatching, the eaglet will dry off and fluff up to a downy gray.
-Food will be offered to the eaglet by the parent, who shreds meat off fish or whatever is available.
+After hatching, food will be offered to the eaglet by the parent, who shreds meat off fish or whatever is available.
 Tiny pieces will be offered again and again as the eaglet struggles to hold his wobbly head still long enough to take the food.
 In a short time, the eaglet becomes stronger and his eating skills and coordination develop quickly.

 An eaglet has a crop – a storage area – below its chin.
 Food goes into the crop and is then digested as needed.
 When the crop is “full” you can see it bulging out.
 This crop is actually part of the esophagus where food is stored and softened.
 The crop regulates the flow of food through the digestive tract.